50 Cassiopeiae

 It is an A-type main-sequence star with a stellar classification of A2 V. It is a suspected variable star with a very small amplitude.
 50 Cas has an estimated 2.56 times the mass of the Sun, and about 2.5 times the Sun's radius.
 It is radiating 64 times the Sun's luminosity from its photosphere at an effective temperature of around 9,376 K.

 The star was the brightest star in the occasionally used 1775 to 19th century constellation Custos Messium, typically drawn as a depiction of Charles Messier standing on top of the giraffe (Camelopardalis), between Cepheus and Cassiopeia.

+In Chinese astronomy, this star is part of the asterism Gàng (槓, "Shaft"), itself part of Huá Gài (華蓋 "Canopy of the Emperor").
+The IAU Working Group on Star Names approved the name Gang for 50 Cassiopeiae on 25 December 2025, and it is now so entered in the IAU Catalog of Star Names.
+The name Huagai was adopted for ι Cassiopeiae Aa, and Custos (after Custos Messium) for BE Camelopardalis.